Giviko28/ChatRust/README.md

+# Setup

+For now
+using the terminal go inside the database folder and run the main.rs in the src using cargo run.
+This runs all the migrations to get you going, please do not forget to change the database settings before running. will do the env thing later.

 # Chat server template

 This is a template for writing a chat server and client as your ASP lab project.
 It contains three projects: